October 27, 2020

 Keep in mind that if you are not a certified medical professional, then you should not be providing those services, regardless of what your volunteer organization says.
 It’s important to follow all ethical guidelines to prevent harming yourself, patients, or jeopardizing your future career.

 By volunteering to help underserved communities, you are building your empathy and knowledge base for future patient care.
-Whether you are a nurse, physician, midwife, or physician assistant, you will have a diverse group of patients from different backgrounds.
-Exposure to many different cases and patients enhances your training.
+Whether you are a nurse, physician, midwife, or PA, you will have a diverse group of patients from different backgrounds.
+Exposure to different cases and patients enhances your training.

 You should always check the university’s program requirements before relying on any aspect of medical volunteering for your application or resume.
 If your university requires volunteer hours in a specific capacity, you want to make sure you will be practicing the right skills or gaining the right kind of experience for the program.

-Since most schools require you to have both types of hours, you really won’t be wasting your time pursuing either.
+While understanding the difference between medical volunteering and shadowing is important, most schools require you to have both types of hours.
+So you won’t be wasting your time pursuing either.

 Just remember that whatever program you choose, they should have professionals to guide you, health and safety protocols, and ethical guidelines.
 The safety of you and all patients should be first priority.